 - How long after eating do your symptoms begin?

-- Have you noticed that certain foods make your symptoms worse?
+- Do certain foods make your symptoms worse?

 - How severe are your symptoms?